sswahn/tilted_towers/README.md

 ![stats](https://user-images.githubusercontent.com/1694414/51521378-50135b80-1ddb-11e9-933d-90ba254887e3.png)

 ## Challenge Rules
 * Recreate the design above using Ninja's current season stats.
 The design is just a guideline.
 Your app doesn't need to keep things pixel perfect.
+Or even use all the stats shown in the design.
+We just want to see your process.
 Get creative, but keep the three box layout.
 One box for each game mode (solo, duo, squad).
 * Mobile first design.
 Make the boxes stack on smaller displays.
 * Use React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-* Any and all other libraries or JS modules are fair game.
+* Any and all other libraries or JS packages/modules are fair game.
 * Don't push to master.
 * No more rules.